4 Anxiety-Related Negative Thought Patterns

 In treating individuals with anxiety disorders, one area of focus is negative thinking patterns.
 The unhelpful or unkind things individuals say to themselves have a negative effect on their mental health.
 Helping others to recognize these thinking patterns and learning to be kinder and more forgiving of oneself is a great place to make a positive impact.

 Fortunately, negative thinking patterns can be identified and turned around.
-Your mind can start working for you, not against you.
-It all starts with being able to understand what negative thinking patterns are, and how they can amp up anxiety.
+Your mind can start working for you, rather than against you.
+It all starts with your ability to understand what negative thinking patterns are, how they effect your anxiety, and how to get them to stop.
 Related: 8 Mindfulness Practices to Reduce Stress

 1. Polarized Thinking